 How have I done it?
-Certainly not alone (shout-out to the Dream Team for an amazing welcome and my support network for always picking up the phone).
+Certainly not alone (shout-out to my amazing support network for always picking up the phone).
 But by keeping in mind the tips I set out at the beginning of March and reminding myself of them as months went on, I’ve managed to work remotely, move jobs, and feel largely OK.

 I recognise I am incredibly privileged to have done this at a time when many in my country are facing job insecurity.
 I hope that while these ‘Top 10’ tips are geared towards those moving from office work to work at home, they can also help you, whatever your circumstance, deal with the challenges of this year:

 The most boring wellbeing tip I’ve been given, but the one I give the most.
 People like routine.
 This doesn’t mean planning out your day to detailed 15 minute intervals with no room for change (I’ve learned this year that people do not like the word ‘routine’).
 But, if you usually wake up at 7.30am everyday, still try to get up around this time.
 Shower, get ready and changed into a new set of clothes even if comfy ones (who’s wearing jeans anymore…), eat your breakfast and drink your coffee as normal.
 A morning routine also helps your body set a natural rhythm which over a couple of weeks will also improve your sleep (more on this in future posts).
 Some of my colleagues have found mimicking a morning/evening commute also helps give their days structure – and neatly leads onto my next tip…

 2. Exercise (outside) everyday